pierpaolo28/pierpaolo28.github.io/README.md

 # Personal Website

 This website has been created using the [Sleek Jekyll theme](https://github.com/janczizikow/sleek) as base and deployed on GitHub pages.
 On this website, you will find some of my favourite projects, published articles and publications.

 ![](homepage.PNG)

+## License

+The website is available as open source under the terms of the [MIT License](https://choosealicense.com/licenses/mit/).

 [contributors-shield]: https://img.shields.io/github/contributors/pierpaolo28/pierpaolo28.github.io.svg?style=flat-square
 [contributors-url]: https://github.com/pierpaolo28/pierpaolo28.github.io/graphs/contributors